alazraq/Abdou_CS_DS_doc/src/machine_learning/Privacy_preserving_ml/privacy_preserving_ML_intro.md

 - We need new techniques reconcile privacy and efficiency in ML.

-## Privacy preserving ML techniques
+## An overview of privacy preserving ML techniques

 - **Homomorphic Encryption (HE)** public key cryptographic scheme.
 Steps:
     - user creates a pair of secret and public key
     - uses the public one to encrypt her data
     - send encrypted data to a third party which will perform computations on the encrypted data.
-    - the user can get the encrypted result and decode it with her own private key -> Because of the homomorphic properties of the encryption and decryption
+    - the user can get the encrypted result and decode it with her own private key because of the homomorphic properties of the encryption and decryption

 - **Secure Multi Party Computation (SMPC)** is a different paradigm which relies more on communication between the participants.